Albert and Victoria’s collection of glass plate negatives show photographers’ working methods

 c.
 1858RCIN 2084322

-Glass plate negative a painting of Maharajah Duleep Singh (1838-93) created by Franz Xaver Winterhalter in 1854 (RCIN 403843).
+Glass plate negative a painting of Maharaja Duleep Singh (1838-93) created by Franz Xaver Winterhalter in 1854 (RCIN 403843).
 The sitter is depicted full length, standing, facing slightly towards the left and looking towards the viewer.
 He is wearing a turban and a jewel framed miniature of Queen Victoria.

 The glass plate negative has been photographed showing the coated side and therefore the image appears laterally reversed.
 A print from this negative, albeit half length, exists in the Collection, RCIN 2917837.